-For example in Florida they refer to a SR-21 for insurance verification.
+For example, in Florida a SR-21 form is used for insurance verification.
 A person can receive a suspension of their license for a SR-21 denial.
 This denial is a result of a Florida driver providing the Department of Public Safety with proof of motor vehicle insurance coverage upon demand and that coverage being denied by the named insurance company.
-The information is sent to the company via print list and is required to be confirmed or denied and returned to the department for processing.
+The information is sent to the company and is required to be confirmed or denied and returned to the department for processing.
 The DPS issues a suspension as soon as they get a denied message from the insurance company.

-In Georgia a SR-21 is a notice of Liability insurance form.
-In GA this is an insurance carrier form and should be filed in an accident if there was Liability insurance in effect on the date of the accident.
-So proof of insurance to the State if you were involved in an accident.
+In Georgia, a SR-21 is form used as a notice of liability insurance.
+In Georgia, this is an insurance carrier form and should be filed if you were in an accident.
+The form is filled out from the insurance company to prove that there was liability insurance in effect on the date of the accident.

 The SR-21 is most widely known for the state of Indiana's SR-21, Certificate of Compliance.
 Here it is a form that must be filed by your auto insurance agent after an accident.
 Filing this form certifies you met the state's financial responsibility requirements at the time of the accident.

-An SR 21 form in Indiana may also be referred to as the Indiana Operator Proof of Insurance Report.
-Since January 1, 2006 the driver of any vehicle involved in an auto accident resulting in injury or death or total property damage of $1000 or more must make a report on an SR 21 form to the Indiana Bureau of Motor Vehicles within 10 days of the accident.
+An SR-21 form in Indiana may also be referred to as the Indiana Operator Proof of Insurance Report.
+Since January 1, 2006 the driver of any vehicle involved in an auto accident resulting in injury or death or total property damage of $1,000 or more must make a report on an SR-21 form to the Indiana Bureau of Motor Vehicles (BMV) within 10 days of the accident.

-In Indiana the SR-21 was known until the end of 2005 as the Indiana Operator's Vehicle Crash Report.
-For collisions in Indiana occurring after December 31, 2005, the operator of a vehicle involved in a motor vehicle accident is required to send the form to the Bureau of Motor Vehicles.
+In Indiana, the SR-21 was known until the end of 2005 as the Indiana Operator's Vehicle Crash Report.
 The Bureau revised the form to better identify who is actually insured on the form.
-The new form is titled "Indiana Operator's Proof of Insurance/Crash Report" and is State Form 52441 but still referred to as a SR-21.
+The new form is titled "Indiana Operator's Proof of Insurance/Crash Report" and is State Form 52441, but still commonly referred to as an SR-21.